 Free New Year’s Goal Setting Lesson

 Photocopy this free resource before you leave for the holiday break.
 In this New Year’s Goal Setting Activity and Reflection Sheets, students get excited and engaged during their first week back at school.
 Students will activate their reflection skills in a group setting and then transition to the independent task.
-Find this free resource here or on Shopify CAD.
+Find this free resource here.